-The developer panel provides access to the additional model controls, simulation data, and console with experiment's output.
-Use it to navigate through the running model, set its end time or date, and analyze the data written into the console, and check the events queue of AnyLogic simulation engine.
+The developer panel provides access to the additional model controls, simulation data, console with experiment's output, and events queue.
+Use it to navigate through the running model, set its end time or date, analyze the data written into the console, and check the events queue of AnyLogic simulation engine.

 Developer panel contains the following sections: